-Driver 'had no idea' of smuggling bid
+Driver 'had no idea' about smuggling bid

-Accused driver denies knowledge of Southwold smuggling bid
+Driver denies knowledge of Southwold smuggling bid

 A man accused of helping to smuggle 19 migrants into the country told a court "he had no idea" he was carrying illegal immigrants in his car.

-Ten migrants were found on a yacht which arrived at Southwold, Suffolk, and nine were found in cars stopped on the A12, Blackfriars Crown Court heard.
+Ten migrants were found on or near a yacht which arrived at Southwold, Suffolk.
+Nine were found in cars on the A12, Blackfriars Crown Court heard.

-Mr Dzhuraniuk said his employer asked him to take six "friends" to London.
+Mr Dzhuraniuk said a man named Sasha Anashkin asked him to drive the men.

-He said he agreed because he thought it would lead to more work.
+He said he agreed because he thought Mr Anashkin may be able to provide him future work.

-Mr Dzhuraniuk told the court he met his employer in a car park near a petrol station in East London and was given three fuel cans and some phone Sim cards and some top up vouchers.
+Mr Dzhuraniuk told the court he met Mr Anashkin in a car park near a petrol station in East London and was given three fuel cans, some phone Sim cards and some top up vouchers.

 He then drove his Renault Espace to Suffolk where he picked up the six migrants.

-They were stopped by police on the A12 at Blythburgh and arrested, the court was told.
+They were stopped by police on the A12 at Blythburgh in Suffolk and arrested, the court was told.

 When asked by prosecutor Tim Hunter if he had made up the story, Mr Dzhuraniuk said "no".